 The minute you look at purslane, you can tell that it wants you to eat it.
 The plump leaves and stems give an obvious invitation.
 It's a sturdy one, growing in huge patches at the edges of yards and sidewalks, a treasure to urban foragers.

-This web page brings you purslane facts and purslane recipes to bolster your appreciation of this virtuous wild plant.
+This article will provide purslane facts and recipes to bolster your appreciation of this virtuous wild plant.

 Purslane tends to grow close to the ground in dense patches that spread wide.

 Take a look at the pictures below for visual cues.

 The leaves, stems, flowers, and seeds of the purslane plant are all edible, but I've only eaten the stems and leaves myself.
 They have a slightly sour edge (not as strong as wood sorrel) and a hint of a mucilaginous quality (not as strong as mallows).